kchu25/CDLmotif.jl/README.md

 Please contact <skchu@wustl.edu> or raise an issue on the github repo with any questions about installation or usage.

 # Notes
-- We plan to drop the dependence on MEME's utilities soon.
 - Julia uses a just-in-time compiler, which means that software written in Julia needs to be pre-compiled before its execution.
 We hope to remove this soon so that we don't have to wait every time on pre-compilations before we actually run the subroutines.
 This makes the application more easily integrated into the bioinformatics pipeline (e.g., snakemake; see point below).
 - We plan to extend this software to a standalone application so that the Julia language will no longer be required.
 This can be done with packages like [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl/).
 However, there's currently a bug related to [packages that depend on LLVM.jl](https://github.com/JuliaLang/PackageCompiler.jl/issues/682) that prevents this from being realized.
 We may implement a c++ version of this software if the LLVM-dependency issue is not resolved soon.
 - Currently, we rank the motifs on the result page via the sum of likelihood ratio scores.
 We will add the motif significance for each discovered motif soon.
 - More documentation and extensions on optional inputs on adjusting the hyperparameters are coming soon.
+- We plan to drop the dependence on MEME's utility subroutine fasta-shuffle-letters in the future.

-We have not added this package to the Julia registry yet.
+- We have not added this package to the Julia registry yet.
 To use this software, one way to do so is to simply clone it, and enter the following in your julia code
 ```julia
 push!(LOAD_PATH, <path to the folder that contains CDLmotif.jl>)
 ```